developer-zebra/developer-zebra-site/emdk-api-generation/readme.md

 ## EMDK for Xamarin

-* Get latest code from Jenkins http://10.17.216.63:8080/jenkins/ and look for something similar to "tut_emdkx_build" and open the latest.
+* Get latest EMDK For Android code from Jenkins  http://10.17.216.63:8080/jenkins/job/tut_emdka_build/ and look for something similar to "tut_emdkx_build" and open the latest.
-* (The SDK-Addon at the highest api level has the javadocs)
+* Download sdk-addon.zip  and unzip (The SDK-Addon at the highest api level has the javadocs ex; addon-symbol_emdk-symbol-26)
-* Get DLL from Praveen
+* Get latest Symbol.XamarinEMDK.dll from Praveen (should be here: http://10.17.216.63:8080/jenkins/job/tut_emdkx_build/)
-* Copy DLL to Lib folder in mDocToMarkdown
+* Replace Symbol.XamarinEMDK.dll to Lib folder in mDocToMarkdown
-* Go to shell in parent folder MDoc - then run command in readme (cross fingers - need mdoc - from Xamarin tools)
+* Go to shell in folder mDocToMarkdown - then run command in readme (cross fingers - need mdoc - from Xamarin tools)
 * This updates mdoc folder
+* Do sanity check to see if new API are in there (you can also check assembly version inside a MDOC API)
 * Find "To be added" in mdocs folder (this is all new/changed stuff)
 * Find same thing in Javadocs and get description - replace Summary TBA - remove other TBA
 * When looking at javadocs - always click down into the details (do not take "first sentence" from summary)